codecell/uncle-geo/README.md

 Uncle-geo is a mini-chat app  with ability to read and display users' geographical location

-[Click here](https://uncle-geo.firebaseapp.com/) to view the app firebase.
+[Click here](https://uncle-geo.firebaseapp.com/) to view the app on firebase.

 ## Features